-Down Payment Assistance: What It Is and How to Get It
+Down Payment Assistance Programs: What They Are and How To Get Them

 What is down payment assistance?

 Down payment assistance (DPA) is a grant, loan or tax credit that helps eligible homebuyers cover the cost of their down payment.
 Down payment assistance programs are usually funded by federal and state housing agencies, banks and neighborhood nonprofit housing authorities.

 Although it’s called down payment assistance, many programs allow homebuyers to use DPA funds for closing costs, too.
 Others offer tax incentive options such as mortgage credit certificates that homebuyers can use to qualify for a larger house or a bigger tax refund.

 Use our mortgage calculator to help you decide how much to put down toward your home purchase.